kitnil/awesome/README.md

 - [exercism](https://github.com/exercism/exercism) - Crowd-sourced code mentorship.
 Practice having thoughtful conversations about code.
 - [gecko-dev](https://github.com/mozilla/gecko-dev) - Read-only Git mirror of the Mercurial gecko repositories at https://hg.mozilla.org.
 How to contribute: http://bit.ly/contribute-code
 - [react-devtools](https://github.com/facebook/react-devtools) - An extension that allows inspection of React component hierarchy in the Chrome and Firefox Developer Tools.
-- [elm-architecture-tutorial](https://github.com/evancz/elm-architecture-tutorial) - How to create modular Elm code that scales nicely with your app
 - [awesome-fp-js](https://github.com/stoeffel/awesome-fp-js) - :sunglasses: A curated list of awesome functional programming stuff in js
 - [javascript](https://github.com/GitbookIO/javascript) - GitBook teaching programming basics with Javascript
 - [going-to-production](https://github.com/mtdvio/going-to-production) - A reference checklist for topics which should be covered before going to production.